redis/docs/content/integrate/uptrace-with-redis-enterprise/_index.md

 weight: 7
 ---

-To collect, view, and monitor metrics data from your databases and other cluster components, you can connect Uptrace to your Redis Enterprise cluster using OpenTelemetry Collector.

 Uptrace is an [open source APM tool](https://uptrace.dev/get/open-source-apm.html) that supports distributed tracing, metrics, and logs.
 You can use it to monitor applications and set up automatic alerts to receive notifications.

 Uptrace uses OpenTelemetry to collect and export telemetry data from software applications such as Redis.
 OpenTelemetry is an open source observability framework that aims to provide a single standard for all types of observability signals such as traces, metrics, and logs.